galexla/django_webshop/README.md

 In debug mode, sample data is loaded automatically - see `DJANGO_DEBUG` in [Other .env variables](#-other-.env-variables).

 To load sample data into the docker container:
 * Ensure you've done steps from the [Quick start](#-quick-start) section.
-When the `webshop_app` container has finished with database migrations and collecting static files, you can add sample data to your webshop by running `docker_add_fixtures.sh`
+When the `webshop_app` container has finished with database migrations and collecting static files, you can add sample data to your webshop by running `docker_add_sample_data.sh`

 ## Other .env variables
 * `DJANGO_DEBUG` - debug mode (`true` or `false`).